FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio system platforms [OPTIONS]

-  The 'apio system platforms' command lists the platforms ids supported by
+  The command ‘apio system platforms’ lists the platform IDs supported by
-  apio, with the effective platform id of your system highlightd.
+  Apio, with the effective platform ID of your system highlighted.

   Examples:
     apio system platforms   # List supported platform ids.

-  [Advanced] The automatic platform id detection of apio can be overriden by
+  [Advanced] The automatic platform ID detection of Apio can be overridden by
-  defining a different platform id using the env variable APIO_PLATFORM.
+  defining a different platform ID using the APIO_PLATFORM environment
+  variable.

 Options:
   -h, --help  Show this message and exit.